nu-jliu/allen.github.io/_projects/diffusion-policy-assistive-action-prediction.md

 TODO - oscillation from position model

-The force prediction architecture fared much better.
-But using this architecture with residuals performed poorly, also experiencing (less erratic) oscillations and increased force readings.
+The force prediction architecture generally fared much better.
+Actions performed were subtle, but may help with precise positioning of the omnid.
+However, using force prediction with residuals performed poorly for some model configurations, also experiencing (less erratic) oscillations and increased force readings.
 This suggests that predictions did not necessarily line up well with the actual force feedback, and large components of that feedback was fed back into the force controller as additional force.

 {:refdef: style="text-align: center;"}
 ![Poor Performance of a model with force residuals](/assets/images/diffusion-policy-assistive-action-prediction/residual-poor-performance.png){: width="60%"}